 Household Income Determinations

 Grantee agencies can charge whichever is less to TBRA program funds: $50 per income determination or the actual staff cost of completing the income determination.
-If income determinations are conducted outside a grantee agency's office, they may charge whichever is less for mileage reimbursement: the current federal rate or the rate at which the grantee agency reimburses for mileage.
+If income determinations are conducted outside a grantee's office, they may charge whichever is less for mileage reimbursement: the current federal rate or the rate at which the grantee reimburses for mileage.

-The grantee agency may use up to ten percent of the total award for operational costs to support housing assistance activities, including staff salaries and administrative expenses.
+Grantee agencies may use up to ten percent (10%) of their total award for operational costs to support housing assistance activities, including staff salaries and administrative expenses.

 Program Forms